 Updated January, 2025

 It was a spur of the moment decision, the likes of those that lead to unforgettable adventures.
 One evening, over a few drinks, four pals decided to go climbing in Leonidio for a whole month; in a van that was not converted for sleeping and living in it; with two tents, too.
 There was no clear plan.
-In fact, we hardly knew any details for our trip – where to stay, how much we’d spend, were we’d climb, how it’d be, and so on.
+In fact, we hardly knew any details for our trip – where to stay, how much we’d spend, where we’d climb, how it’d feel.
 It was pure dirtbagging.
 And we excelled at it.

 We said YES to adventure.
-One week later we all hopped in an old Renault Trafic van and headed for Greece.
+One week later we all hopped in an old van and headed for Greece.
 All we knew was that we wanted to reach Leonidio; at some point.
 Simple, right?
-Well, it was harder to get there than we’d though, as you’ll soon find out if you keep reading.
+Well, it was harder to get there than we’d though, as you’ll soon see if you keep reading.

 That’s not all you’ll find.
 Thinking of heading to Leonidio to climb, the dirtbagging way or any old way?
-I’ve put together this comprehensive guide for climbing in Leonidio to help you plan an epic trip and also discover what you can see, eat, and experience while there.
+I’ve put together this comprehensive guide for climbing in Leonidio to help you plan an epic trip.

 The drive to Leonidio & climbing in Nafplio